Yandex Cloud

 3. Activate the transfer.

-1. In the data-transfer-mmy-objs.tf file, specify these variables:
+1. In the data-transfer-mmy-objs.tf file, specify the following variables:

 • target_endpoint_id: ID of the target endpoint.